-In our busy modern society, it is important to be highly productive and do more in a shorter period of time.
+In our busy modern society, it is more important than ever to be highly productive and do more in a shorter periods of time.
 People nowadays strive to make the most out of a limited time period.
-This is where time management comes into play.
+This is where good time management aiming to improve productivity at work comes into play.

 If you feel like you don’t have enough time to deal with all your duties and responsibilities, it is high time to consider improving your productivity.
 Here is a list of 10 simple pieces of advice that will help you work more effectively and spend less time on each task.
 Check it out!

 No matter what your position at work is and what your responsibilities are, you are probably looking for ways to be more productive.
 But what does it mean?

 Completing more tasks or working longer doesn’t mean to be more productive.
 Instead, being a more efficient employer means to achieve vivid results in a shorter period of time while still having enough time for yourself, your friends, relatives, and hobbies.
 High productivity means working smarter, not harder!

 Time management is a way of organizing your time in a way to be capable of getting more tasks done in less time.
 It doesn’t mean work harder: it means work smarter.
 Poor time management skills lead to a decrease in effectiveness and can even cause stress or, in the worst case, depression.

 It is important to develop time management skills to be able to work effectively under pressure and in tight timeframes.
 If you are always busy and don’t have enough time for your hobbies, friends, or family, it means that your focus is wrong.
 Here is a nice blog post at Forbes with time management tips that will help you improve your life.

 What happens when your time management skills are not developed?

 - less time for your hobbies